BHS-InvenTeam-2022/M.U.S.C.L.E/README.md

 # M.U.S.C.L.E
-Lemelson-MIT competition code for M.U.S.C.L.E and its components
+Brentwood Lemelson-MIT InvenTeam code for the development of the M.U.S.C.L.E using the Arduino.